maxgio92/notes/content/notes/program-execution-environment.md

 Title: The program execution environment
 ---

-To execute a program we know that the CPU and the RAM are the main actors.
+We know that the CPU in order to execute programs leverage some memory.
+In particular the code instructions are backed by the RAM and in order to read from it needs pointers, which are mainly backed by its registers.

-Let's start with the main CPU pointer register fundamental to keep track of the execution of a program.
+Let's start with the main CPU pointer registers which are fundamental to keep track of the execution of a program.

 ## The program counter (PC), the stack pointer (SP), and the base pointer (BP) processor registers